DynamoDB and Plant Tracer

 movie_frames

-Each record’s trackpoints attribute is a list of objects with fields x, y, label, frame_number, status, and err (all defined in the Trackpoint class in schema.py).
+Each record’s trackpoints attribute is a list of objects with fields x, y, label, marker_id, frame_number, status, and err (all defined in the Trackpoint class in schema.py).

 Data Consistency Notes